Deep femoral artery

 - The perforating femoral arteries pierce the proximal part of the adductor magnus muscle to appear in the flexor compartment of the thigh.
 The upper three perforators are considered as the 'true' collateral branches of the deep femoral artery, while the fourth perforator is considered as the terminal branch of the deep femoral artery.
 These four arteries collectively supply the muscles of the posterior thigh.

 The first perforating branch of the femoral artery participates in comprising the cruciate anastomosis.
-This is an arterial network that lies at the level of the femoral head, near the inferior margin of the femoral attachment of quadratus femoris.
+This is an arterial network that lies at the level of the femoral neck, near the inferior margin of the femoral attachment of quadratus femoris.
 Besides the first perforator, the medial and lateral circumflex femoral arteries and the inferior gluteal artery participate in the cruciate anastomosis.
 The function of this anastomosis is to provide an alternative route for the blood supply of the lower limb in case of external iliac artery blood flow obstruction.